top of page

 The adjective 'conjectural' has its etymological roots in the Latin word 'conjecturalis,' which is derived from 'conjectura,' combining 'con-' meaning 'together' and 'jectura' meaning 'throwing' or 'casting.'
 This etymology aptly conveys the essence of 'conjectural' as something that is arrived at by 'throwing together' various ideas, speculations, or hypotheses.
 It implies a process of making educated guesses or assumptions without concrete evidence or certainty.
 The term 'conjectural' maintains its etymological connection to the concept of speculation and hypothesis formation, highlighting the nature of conclusions or ideas that are based on inference rather than factual evidence.

-Quiz: Find the meaning of conjectural
+Quiz: Find the meaning of the adjective conjectural:

 Try Again!